BjornWilliams/DocsVersaTul/docs/source/caching.rst

     }

 .. code-block:: c#
-    :caption: Use With a IoC Container
+    :caption: Simple Example With a (AutoFac) as the IoC Container

     //Creating the IoC container
     var builder = new ContainerBuilder();

-    //default configs
-    var configSettings = new Builder().BuildConfig();
+    //default configs - see configuration default for more details. var configSettings = new Builder().BuildConfig();

     //Populating the container
+    builder.RegisterInstance(configSettings);

     builder
         .RegisterType<CacheConfiguration>()
         .As<ICacheConfiguration>()
-        .WithParameter("configSettings", configSettings)
         .SingleInstance();

     builder